 Rosa Damascena Flower Water

-Studies show that Rosa Damascena Flower Water increases elasticity and reduces those fine wrinkles that naturally occur as we age.
+Studies show that Rosa Damascena Flower Water increases elasticity.

 AKA glycerol or glycerine is a humectant (retains and preserves moisture) that is derived from natural (RSPO) certified palm oil.